10 steps to stopping smoking

 Before your quit date, get rid of ashtrays, lighters and matches, and any remaining cigarettes.

-5. Stop smoking services
+5. Use stop smoking services

 Contact your local NHS Stop Smoking Service for support from trained specialists.

-6. Nicotine replacement therapy
+6. Try nicotine replacement therapy

 Consider using nicotine replacement therapy, which can more than double your chances of stopping smoking.